Naar man saaledes bliver ved at gaae, saa gaaer det nok – Kierkegaard, obv

 - for the record, there are 11 national cycling routes

-Pilgrimsrute (pilgrim’s way) signs have been spotted on the route, the work of Foreningen af Danske Santiagopilgrimme, and Pilgrimsvandring seems to be quite a thing (if not so much in the UK?
+Pilgrimsrute (pilgrim way) signs have been spotted on the route, the work of Foreningen af Danske Santiagopilgrimme, and Pilgrimsvandring seems to be quite a thing (if not so much in the UK?
 See British Pilgrimage exists!).
-Routes to Santiago de Compostela run from Helsingør and Kastrup towards Korsør, Rødby and Gedser, links in the chain from Trondhjem south.
+Den danske Pilgrimsrute feeds into ancient pilgrim ways from Trondheim (NO) and Vadstena (SE) to Santiago de Compostela, running from Helsingør and Kastrup towards Korsør, Rødby and Gedser (as seen in Maribo).
 More: waymarked trails.

 A number of national pilgrim ways have been opened in the last couple of years: